|

 as 'Scrap Iron James' was a graduate of East Carolina University in

-Greenville, N.C. and received his PhD in botany from the University
+Greenville, NC, and received his PhD in botany from the University

-of North Carolina, Chapel Hill, N.C.
+of North Carolina, Chapel Hill, NC.
 He taught at Westmar College

 in LeMars, Iowa for two years before he began his long career at Presbyterian